aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/renderingwatermark/_index.md

 ```

 Gets horizontal alignment of the watermark to the page.
-[TextAlignmentType](../../com.aspose.cells/textalignmenttype).
+See [TextAlignmentType](../../com.aspose.cells/textalignmenttype).
 Only Left, Center, Right is valid.
 Default is Left.

 **Returns:**
 int